jaypdl/web-module-challenge-scope-and-closure/QuestionAnswers.md

 a.
 Where is closure used in this code?
 How can you tell?

-    Closure is used when personalDice is assigned with an argument to a variable.
-You can tell because the name is remembered each time.
+    Closure is used in this function because it is reaching into the outer function's scope to get the value of the variable "name".

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

     Dan's name will always be the same in the sentence.
 What will change is the value of the roll.

 c.
 What is the lexical scope of `newRoll`?

-    It is local scoped to its current block.
+    It is local scoped to its current block, it does not need to reach to an outer-scope.